Energy paths through Living organisms in food chains & food webs

-The food web is formed when a group of food chains connect with each other, the food web is a group of overlapping food chains, It represents the flow of the energy through the living organisms in the form of the food, When a group of the food chains connect with each other, they form a food web.
+The food web is formed when a group of food chains connects with each other, the food web is a group of overlapping food chains, It represents the flow of the energy through the living organisms in the form of the food, When a group of the food chains connects with each other, they form a food web.

 All the food chains and the food webs start with the green plant as it is the producer of the food (energy) as it makes its own food, and the green plant is the producer of the energy (food) for the consumers and the decomposers.